miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added toilet doors to a few maps and fixed minor dialogue issues.
 Moved breakroom at the SM clinic so the geometry fits the outside.
 Made blood dolls reappear after killing to avoid staying corpses.
-Moved sarcophagus loading scene to Giovanni mansion back entrance.
+Moved sarcophagus loading scene to Giovanni Mansion back entrance.
-Disabled bad icons and buttons for inactive Ocean House elevator.

 v10.0                                                   15.06.2018
 -----
-+Swapped Nines line at Malkavian mansion and added new music there.
++Swapped Nines line at Malkavian Mansion and added new music there.
 +Improved Chateau details and added persuaded Gargoyle and killer.
 +Fixed Giovanni Mansion random whispers and added Copper's remains.
 +Corrected noclipping taxi at the museum and TV in Skyeline haven.